-Nanny tax: What is it, and how does it apply to me?
+Understanding the nanny tax: What it is and how it applies to you

 Working arrangements are often more casual or flexible when working as a nanny or caregiver in somebody else’s home.
-You may even get paid in cash.
+You may even get paid in cash wages.
 However, this can confuse both the employer and the employee (you!).
 If you’re a nanny, keep reading as we outline how to determine if you’re considered a household employee.
-We’ll also cover nanny tax rules, responsibilities, and more.
+We’ll also cover nanny tax rules, responsibilities, and paying nanny taxes.

 What is the nanny tax?

 The phrase “nanny tax” refers to the federal and state taxes families or individuals must pay when they hire a household employee, such as a nanny or caregiver, who makes a certain amount of money.
 It also encompasses your tax responsibilities as the nanny.
-The nanny tax covers federal Social Security, Medicare, and unemployment taxes.
+The nanny tax covers federal Social Security and Medicare taxes (FICA tax) and federal unemployment tax (FUTA tax).

 As an employee, you are responsible for some taxes.
-These include federal and state income taxes and FICA taxes (Social Security and Medicare).
+These include federal and state income taxes and FICA taxes.
 You will file taxes like any other employed person if you qualify as a household employee.
-Your employers should provide you with a Form W-2 to complete so they can use it to file Form 1040.
+Your household employers should provide you with a Form W-2 so you can use it to file Form 1040.

 Nanny tax tip: Be proactive!
-Inform your employing family that you would like to withhold federal and state income tax on your earnings.
-This will help your employer avoid tax penalties and make tax time smoother for you.
+Inform your employing family that you would like them to withhold your portion of federal and state income tax from your paychecks.
+This will help you avoid tax penalties and make tax time smoother.

 What is a household employee?